AKASHAorg/blog.akasha.world/_posts/2016-05-30-juan-benet-the-creator-of-ipfs-joins-akasha.md

 Juan will be in great company as he joins [Vitalik Buterin](https://twitter.com/VitalikButerin){:target="_blank"}, the creator of [Ethereum](https://ethereum.org/){:target="_blank"}, on our Advisory Board.

 Juan is a computer scientist, engineer, and entrepreneur.
-Before creating IPFS, he studied Computer Science at Stanford University, co-founded Loki Studios, an augmented reality mobile gaming company acquired by Yahoo, and worked with StartX as an EIR.
+Before creating IPFS, he studied Computer Science at Stanford University, co-founded Loki Studios, an augmented reality mobile gaming company acquired by Yahoo, and worked with StartX as an [EIR](http://startx.com/){:target="_blank"}.

 The idea behind IPFS took shape in Juan's mind during 2014, while thinking of ways to solve the numerous problems that plague data sharing today.